moschan/react-native-progress-bar-classic/README.md

 label(String)
 ---
 The bar label.
-You cannot use with `valueStyle: 'baloon'`.
+You cannot use with `valueStyle: 'balloon'`.

 ![Demo](./doc/label.jpg)